boyangwang/Taak-web/doc/cs3216-asgn3-milestones.md

 Describe the problem that your application solves.

 @@@
 We want to make it easy for people to maintain and keep ahead of their daily routines and to-do tasks.

-There are many people who have busy schedules with many to-do tasks to track, and wished that their their to-do task list could manage itself, without much manual intervention or rearrangement.
+There are many people who have busy schedules with many to-do tasks to track, and often use sticky notes to help manage these tasks.

-There are 3 main subsets to this problem.

-1. You want to just know what you need to do when you open the app, instead of using some app where you have to click through numerous places just to see what you need to do.
-2. You do not want to add tasks and then try to manually arrange them.
-You should have everything arranged nicely for you, immediately after adding the task to do.
-3. Many a times, tasks also do not just take one day to complete, and needs to be kept on the calendar for many days.
-Yet it is troublesome to have to keep shifting these tasks.

-The way we intend to solve these problems through well-designed interfaces that makes it easy to manage to-do tasks.
+Although sticky notes work very well as to-do task planners and reminders, but they aren't conveniently portable.
+You can't exactly carry your physical sticky notes board around with you.

+Hence we wanted to create an app that makes sticky notes mobile.

 ####Milestone 1: @@PB
 Describe your application and explain how you intend to exploit the characteristics of mobile cloud computing to achieve your application’s objectives, i.e. why does it make most sense to implement your application as a mobile cloud application?

 @@@
-It should be a mobile application because you need to be able to refer to your to-do task list on the go, any time anywhere.
+It should be a mobile application because you need to be able to refer to your to-do stick notes on the go, any time anywhere.
 It should use the cloud because many interactions happen online and you need to be able to sync those online interactions and to-do tasks into the app.
 Another reason is that you should be able to access your data on any device, without having to manually transfer your data, since this syncing can be better done via the cloud.